Energinet-DataHub/ARCHIVED-geh-metering-point/source/Energinet.DataHub.MeteringPoints.ApplyDBMigrationsApp/README.md

 ## Purpose

-During the cause of time, the structure contained in a SQL server will change, be it tables, views, stored procedures etc.
+During the course of time, the structure contained in a SQL server will change, be it tables, views, stored procedures etc.

 The purpose of the migrations app is to make sure that the database structures are up to date.